GoogleChrome/web-vitals/README.md

 <a name="import-web-vitals-from-npm"><a>

-The `web-vitals` library uses the `buffered` flag for [PerformanceObserver](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceObserver/observe) meaning it receives all performance entries that happened before the library was loaded.
-This means you do not need to prioritse the loading of the `web-vitals` library.
-Given that, it is recommended to defer the library load until after the main content of the page is loaded.
+The `web-vitals` library uses the `buffered` flag for [PerformanceObserver](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceObserver/observe), allowing it to access performance entries that occurred before the library was loaded.

+This means you do not need to load this library early in order to get accurate performance data.
+In general, this library should be deferred until after other user-impacting code has loaded.

 ### From npm